TSA stopped a traveler after finding a toilet-paper 'gun' in his bag

 The "realistic replica gun" triggered an alarm when the bag it was in went through an X-ray machine.

 "TSA does not permit travelers to bring real or replica firearms through a checkpoint," the agency said.
-"However, it would have been ideal to pack this pistol in a checked bag."

-Travelers who follow the rules will have an easier time rolling through security.
+The traveler was given several options: return the item to his vehicle, put it in a checked bag, give it to a friend who wasn't traveling, or surrender it to TSA.
+He chose to surrender it, TSA spokesperson Lisa Farbstein told CNN.